 CARB's enforcement process is two-pronged, including conducting field inspections and fleet-wide audits.
 For field inspections, the focus has been on enforcing heavy-duty diesel vehicle (HDDV) regulations, such as the statewide truck and bus rule, off-road rule, and the heavy-duty vehicle inspection program (HDVIP); at the refineries and fueling stations enforcing fuel formulation regulations; and in the ports enforcing regulations related to shore power, ocean-going vessels, commercial harbor craft and cargo handling equipment.
-As Figure 4-3 shows, of the vehicles inspected in the San Bernardino - Muscoy community, compliance with CARB's regulations overall appears high, but has varied (see Appendix X for Table X-1.
-CARB's 2016 - 2018 Three-Year Enforcement History) annually.
-This is potentially dependent on a few factors, including the number of vehicles inspected, the method of selecting vehicles for inspection (e.g., targeting vehicles that might fail inspection), and a number of other factors outside the scope of this analysis.
-CARB's enforcement has been focused on HDDV regulations, such as the Drayage Truck and the Statewide Truck and Bus rules, as well as the Heavy-duty Vehicle Inspection Program (HDVIP) in this area, with over 1900 inspections in the community in the past three years.
-Of those vehicles inspected, less than 90 were not in compliance with CARB's regulations.
-Specifically, over 1000 inspections were conducted at the railyards in 2018.
-Of the 1066 inspections conducted at BNSF's railyards in SBM in 2018, there were 32 violations, of which 27 were non-emissions violations (e.g., lack of labeling or reporting).
+As Figures 4-3 and 4-4 show, of the vehicles inspected, fuels tested, and marine enforcement conducted at the Ports of Los Angeles and Long Beach, compliance with CARB's regulations has been high.
+CARB's enforcement has been focused on fuels and port regulations in this area with over 700 fuel inspections and almost 1,450 marine-related inspections in the community in the past three years.